MartinWeise/terraform-provider-custom/docs/index.md

 ### Optional

 - `credstore_binding_parameters` (String, Sensitive) The credential binding parameters of the Credential Store API.
 This can also be sourced from the `CREDSTORE_BINDING_PARAMETERS` environment variable.
+- `csln_domain` (String, Sensitive) The domain of the CSLN applications.
+This can also be sourced from the `CSLN_DOMAIN` environment variable.
+- `cslncore_binding_parameters` (String, Sensitive) The credential binding parameters of the CSLN Core Application.
+This can also be sourced from the `CSLNCORE_BINDING_PARAMETERS` environment variable.
+- `cslnparticipants_binding_parameters` (String, Sensitive) The credential binding parameters of the CSLN Participants Application.
+This can also be sourced from the `CSLNPARTICIPANTS_BINDING_PARAMETERS` environment variable.
 - `destination_binding_parameters` (String, Sensitive) The credential binding parameters of the Destination Service API.
 This can also be sourced from the `DESTINATION_BINDING_PARAMETERS` environment variable.